-- Anti-biotics: There is now a large body of evidence that prescription anti-biotics as well as anti-biotics in food can impact the microbiotia killing off good bacteria.
+- Anti-biotics: There is now a large body of evidence that prescription antibiotics, as well as anti-biotics in food, can impact the microbiota killing off good bacteria.

 - Glysophate (herbicide) has been implicated as having an impact on the microbiota as it kills off good bacteria.

-- Obesity: This increases levels of estrogen making the job of estrobolome more challenging and creating more imbalance in the microbiome.
+- Obesity: This increases levels of estrogen making the job of estrobolome more challenging and creating more imbalances in the microbiome.

 - Diet: A diet that low in fiber, high in fat (especially unhealthy fats), and red meat decreased the normal healthy elimination of estrogen as compared to vegetarians.

-Reference: The Intestinal Microbiome and Estroen Receptor-Positive Femal Breast Cancer, Maryann Kwa, et al, JNCL J Natl Cancer Inst (2016)
+Reference: The Intestinal Microbiome and Estrogen Receptor-Positive Female Breast Cancer, Maryann Kwa, et al, JNCL J Natl Cancer Inst (2016)